Alexander Luria: Multiculturalism and neurology

 The 1930s were significant to Luria because his studies of indigenous people opened the field of multiculturalism to his general interests.
 This interest would be revived in the later twentieth century by a variety of scholars and researchers who began studying and defending indigenous peoples throughout the world.
 Luria's work continued in this field with expeditions to Central Asia.
-Under the supervision of Vygotsky, Luria investigated various psychological changes (including perception, problem solving, and memory) that take place as a result of cultural development of undereducated minorities.
-In this regard he has been credited with a major contribution to the study of orality.
+Under the supervision of Vygotsky, Luria investigated various psychological changes (including perception, problem solving, and memory) that take place as a result of the cultural development of undereducated minorities.
+In this regard, he has been credited with a major contribution to the study of orality.

 In response to Lysenkoism's purge of geneticists, Luria decided to pursue a physician degree, which he completed with honors in the summer of 1937.
-After rewriting and reorganizing his manuscript for The Nature of Human Conflicts, he defended it for a doctoral dissertation at the Institute of Tbilisi in 1937, and was appointed Doctor of Pedagogical Sciences.
+After rewriting and reorganizing his manuscript for The Nature of Human Conflicts, he defended it for a doctoral dissertation at the Institute of Tbilisi in 1937 and was appointed Doctor of Pedagogical Sciences.
 "At the age of thirty-four, he was one of the youngest professors of psychology in the country."
 In 1933, Luria married Lana P. Lipchina, a well-known specialist in microbiology with a doctorate in the biological sciences.
-The couple lived in Moscow on Frunze Street, where their only daughter Lena (Elena) was born.
+The couple lived in Moscow on Frunze Street, where their only daughter, Lena (Elena), was born.

 Luria also studied identical and fraternal twins in large residential schools to determine the interplay of various factors of cultural and genetic human development.
-In his early neuropsychological work in the end of the 1930s as well as throughout his postwar academic life he focused on the study of aphasia, focusing on the relation between language, thought, and cortical functions, particularly on the development of compensatory functions for aphasia.
+In his early neuropsychological work at the end of the 1930s, as well as throughout his postwar academic life, he focused on the study of aphasia, focusing on the relation between language, thought, and cortical functions, particularly on the development of compensatory functions for aphasia.